afterjs/WeControl/README.md

-# WeControl - School Work
+# WeControl - School Work REST API
-* This site was a college assignment where we had to create a rest api in NODEJS along with ORM Sequelize, Express, Json Web Token and MySQL.
+* This project was a college assignment where we had to create a rest api in NODEJS along with ORM Sequelize, Express, Json Web Token and MySQL.

-*I am not validating the session on the client side, I just use protection for the API.
-I made some redirects with javascript checking if there is a token in my local storage :)*

 # Dependencies